 If you’re looking to build your email list, then you must have already heard this name before.
 ThriveLeads is one of the best for popups, specifically if you’re looking for a value-to-money option.

 The plugin integrates with the self-hosted WordPress site and lets you create popups by their built-in drag and drop builder within minutes.
-The UI technology used in Thrive leads form builder is the same as in the famous Thrive Architect (another popular WordPress plugin).
+It is created by Thrive Themes, the same company who created the famous Thrive Architect plugin.